-Here we consider the simple parking process, which is a particular example of the general class of random sequential adsorption (RSA) models \cite{MR1887532,coletti2024fluctuations}.
-These models are defined by an irreversible deposition mechanism (here on $\Z^d$) and therefore do not belong to the class of equilibrium models, such as Gibbs distributions \cite{RevModPhys.65.1281,MR1824203}, which typically arise as the stationary measures of reversible dynamics.
+We next consider a non-equilibrium example.
+The simple parking process is a particular instance of the broader class of random sequential adsorption models; see \cite{MR1887532,coletti2024fluctuations}.
+These models are defined by an irreversible deposition mechanism and therefore fall outside the class of equilibrium models such as Gibbs distributions \cite{RevModPhys.65.1281,MR1824203}.

-As before, let $\Lambda_n:=[-n,\ldots,n]^d\cap\Z^d$, which we view as an initially empty box ($Y_i=0$ for all $i\in\Lambda_n$) on which cars are parked sequentially according to the following rule.
-At each step, a site $i\in\Lambda_n$ is sampled uniformly at random among those not previously selected.
-If all $2d$ nearest neighbors of $i$ are empty, the site is occupied (that is, we set $Y_i=1$); otherwise, it remains empty.
-Once all sites have been examined, the procedure stops, and the resulting configuration $Y_{\Lambda_n}\in\{0,1\}^{\Lambda_n}$ is called the jamming limit of $\Lambda_n$.
+Let $\Lambda_n=[-n,\dots,n]^d\cap\Z^d$, viewed as an initially empty box.
+Cars are parked sequentially according to the following rule.
+At each step, a site $i\in\Lambda_n$ is sampled uniformly among those not previously selected.
+If all $2d$ nearest neighbors of $i$ are empty, then $i$ becomes occupied; otherwise it remains vacant.
+Once all sites have been examined, the procedure stops, and the resulting configuration in $\{0,1\}^{\Lambda_n}$ is called the jamming limit of $\Lambda_n$.

 Penrose \cite{MR1887532} proved a weak law of large numbers and a central limit theorem for the proportion of occupied sites as $n\to\infty$.
-Subsequently, Ritchie \cite{MR2205908} established a strong law of large numbers by introducing the thermodynamic jamming limit of the parking process, namely a random field $Y=(Y_i)_{i\in\Z^d}$.
-He constructed this field as a finitary coding of i.i.d.\ random variables $X_i\sim\mathrm{Unif}[0,1]$, $i\in\Z^d$, with a coding radius having an exponential tail.
+Subsequently, Ritchie \cite{MR2205908} introduced the thermodynamic jamming limit, that is, an infinite-volume random field $Y=(Y_i)_{i\in\Z^d}$, and showed that it can be constructed as a finitary coding of i.i.d.\ random variables $X_i\sim\mathrm{Unif}[0,1]$, with exponentially decaying coding radius.

-As a consequence, Gaussian concentration bounds for this random field $Y$ follow from Theorem \ref{main-thm-ffiid}.
-This result is substantially stronger than Proposition 2.4 in \cite{coletti2024fluctuations}, which is restricted to the proportion of occupied sites, since our theorem applies to arbitrary functions with the bounded-difference property.
+As a consequence, Gaussian concentration for the random field $Y$ follows from Theorem~\ref{main-thm-ffiid}.
+This is substantially stronger than Proposition~2.4 in \cite{coletti2024fluctuations}, which applies only to the proportion of occupied sites.